-Aubergines or eggplants, are a basic ingredient in Mediterranean cuisine and beyond, being often used in Romanian and Transylvanian cuisine.
+Aubergines, or eggplants, are a basic ingredient in Mediterranean cuisine and beyond, often used in Romanian and Transylvanian cuisine.
 If in our country it is most often cooked in the form of salad or dip like grilled eggplant dip recipe, or roasted like Mediterranean roasted eggplant recipe, today we will cook a more complex option, thus resulting in the main course for lunch or dinner.

 Let’s Begin With the Ingredients

 We will first review the main ingredients of this stuffed aubergine recipe, noting that from this amount, I will feed three hungry people, or four normal portions will result.